 reg add "HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System" /v "EnableLinkedConnections" /t REG_DWORD /d 0x00000001 /f

-How it works.
-After you enable EnableLinkedConnections parameter of the registry, LanmanWorkstation and LSA will check if there is the second access token associated to the session of the current user.
+How it works?
+After you enabled EnableLinkedConnections parameter of the registry, LanmanWorkstation and LSA will check if there is the second access token associated to the session of the current user.
 If this token is found, the list of the mounted network drives will be copied from one token to another.
-Thus, the network drives mounted elevated will be seen in the standard mode, and vice versa.
+Thus, the network drives mounted in the elevated mode will be visible in the normal mode, and vice versa.

 mklink /D c:\docs \\dublin-fs1\docs

 The access to this drive is possible both in the standard and in the elevated mode.
 It should be noted that one of the drawbacks of this method is that you access the shared folder as a current user.
-You can’t use the account of another user, unlike net use.
+It is impossible to use the account of another user as in the case of net use.